chadclark/project-boilerplate/README.md

 Project Boilerplate uses the awesome [Gulp.js](http://gulpjs.com) for automating tasks like compiling Sass, linting and concatenating javascript, and automatically optimizing images.
 Here's a complete list of the Gulp.js plugins included:

+- __[gulp-changed](https://www.npmjs.org/package/gulp-changed)__ - Only pass through changed files.
+This is used to make sure we only compress images/SVGs if they have been updated.
 - __[gulp-concat](https://www.npmjs.org/package/gulp-concat/)__ - Combines the `plugins.js` and `main.js` files into one `production.js` file
 - __[gulp-imagemin](https://www.npmjs.org/package/gulp-imagemin/)__ - Minifies PNG, JPEG, GIF and SVG images
 - __[gulp-include](https://www.npmjs.org/package/gulp-include/)__ - Includes separate plugin files in `public/assets/js/plugins.js`